 The Deception > Lure Resources page allows you to:

-- View current lures. - Upload a lure resource to automatically generate lures. - Office and PDF files that generate an authentic directories and files over the Decoy network shares. - Username list files that generate an authentic credentials access to the network Decoys. - Import a user name list from an LDAP server and save the file in the backend.
-This import generates an authentic credentials access to the network Decoys.
+- · View current lures. - Upload a lure resource to automatically generate lures. - Import a user name list from an LDAP server and save the file in the backend.

 To upload a lure resource: